But that’s not what he finds when he looks outside.

 “I remember that conversation about her being aloof,” I said.
 “I just wanted to make sure you’re okay and that going out for the day tomorrow is what you want to do.”

-“Yes, your honor!”
+“Yes, sir!”
 Adam saluted me and laughed, and I laughed, too.

-“Where did you get that ‘your honor’ thing?”
+“Where did you pick up that saluting thing?”
 I asked.

-“I watch a lot of shows like Law and Order.
-When they’re in court, they say the ‘your honor’ thing a lot.”
+“I watch a lot of shows like Law and Order and Blue Bloods.
+When they’re addressing a senior officer they usually salute them.”

 “Okay.
-My next question is, are you going to tell anyone about your mother?”
+My next question is, are you going to tell anyone at school about your mother?”

 “No. I don’t want anyone to feel sorry for me when I’m not feeling sorry for myself.
 Do you think Mr. Wong told Brian about my mom?”